Smajery/service-station/README.md

-# My fourth project.
+# ServiceStation

-This single page app was created to order for a university course work.
+My fourth project.
+This is a single page app was created to order for a university course work.
 The purpose of this project was to create an information system and develop an application for a service station.

 In the development of the backend it was allowed to use only "pure" SQL-queries to the database.